blackcodding/VanillaJs-Mini-Projects/README.md

 ## 3. Simple Dice Game
 - A 2 player Dice game.
-- A simple, light and responsive UI
+- A simple, light and responsive UI.
 - See the rules and try your luck!